cdegroot/sqoc/README.md

 Tools?
 ======

-The play is to use Sigasi and Icarus Verilog for now.
+The play is to use Eclipse/VEditor and Icarus Verilog for now.
 The list might grow.
 But MyHDL is also an option, I like Python a lot.

 Legalese?